adomoshe/nosh/README.md

 Live site can be accessed here: https://adomoshe.github.io/nosh

 Nosh is a recipe searching app that filters by dish or by ingredients.
-First step: choose what you want to cook.
-Nosh will then show you the nearest place you can buy the ingredients you need.
+Choose a recipe by selecting ingredients you have at home or by a specific dish.
+Nosh will display relevant recipes from Yummly then show the user grocery stores in their area as well as use the browser's local storage to store a grocery list.

 # APIs